PNNL-Comp-Mass-Spec/Protein-Digestion-Simulator/Readme.md

 * If omitted, the output files will be created in the same director as the input file

 The parameter file path is optional
-* If included, it should point to a valid XML parameter file
+* If included, it should point to a valid Name=Value parameter file

 Use `/S` to process all valid files in the input director and subdirectories.
 Include a number after `/S` (like `/S:2`) to limit the level of subdirectories to examine.
 * When using `/S`, you can redirect the output of the results using `/A`
 * When using `/S`, you can use `/R` to re-create the input director hierarchy in the alternate output director (if defined)

+Use `/L` or `/Log` to log messages to a file
+* By default, log files will include the current date, e.g. `ProteinDigestionSimulator_log_2021-10-20.txt`
+* You can define the name of the log file using `/L:LogFileName.txt`

+The processing options can be specified in a parameter file using `/ParamFile:Options.conf` or `/Conf:Options.conf` or `/P:Options.conf`
+* Define options using the format `ArgumentName=Value`
+* Lines starting with `#` or `;` will be treated as comments
+* Additional arguments on the command line can supplement or override the arguments in the parameter file

+Use `/CreateParamFile` to create an example parameter file
+* By default, the example parameter file content is shown at the console
+* To create a file named Options.conf, use `/CreateParamFile:Options.conf`

 ## Contacts